The Ketogenic Diet: Benefits and Successes

 The “Modified Ketogenic Diet” for Lasting Fat Loss

 I’ve laid out my exact recommendations below for following the ketogenic diet to reduce blood glucose, burn fat, and reverse disease in your body.
 First, the type of fat you consume is very important.
-I recommend consuming a large amount of MCFA’s (Medium Chain Fatty Acids) from coconut products since this is the easiest type of fat for your body to burn as fuel.
+I recommend consuming a large amount of MCFA’s (Medium Chain Fatty Acids) from coconut oil since this is the easiest type of fat for your body to burn as fuel.

 Then getting SCFA’s from raw dairy products and other sources of fat from nuts, seeds, and organic meats.